-BART's Capital Improvement Program (CIP), unlike the operating projection, is not financially constrained.
-The CIP is a projection of all the capital needs that BART faces, regardless of funding availability, and it shows a much more significant shortfall.
+BART's Capital Improvement Program (CIP),

+is a projection of all the capital needs that BART faces, regardless of funding availability, and it shows a much more significant shortfall.
 Capital expenses include projects such as a new fleet of rail cars, upgraded maintenance facilities, modernization of stations, and system extensions. (major capital projects are described starting on page 11).